ros2/ros2_documentation/source/How-To-Guides/Releasing/First-Time-Release.rst

 ..
 One of these commands is called ``git-bloom-config`` and it lets you manage your tracks.
 ..
 Run ``git-bloom-config -h`` to get more information about how to manage your release tracks.

-Bloom will automatically create a pull request for you on `rosdistro <https://github.com/ros/rosdistro>`_.
+Bloom will automatically create a pull request for you against `rosdistro <https://github.com/ros/rosdistro>`_.

 Next Steps
 ----------